North Carolina Custody

 Who can get custody of a child?

 Generally, the parents of the child are first in line to be granted custody.
-If, however, the parents are unfit, custody can be awarded to the person, agency, organization or institution that will best promote the interest and welfare of the child.1 An order for custody of a minor child may grant:
+However, if the parents are unfit or have neglected the welfare of the child, custody can be awarded to one or more people, agencies, organizations, or institutions that will best promote the interest and welfare of the child.1

-3 See Peterson v.
+1 N.C.
+Gen. Stat. § 50-13.2(a), (b); see Peterson v.
 Rogers, 337 N.C.
 397 (1994)

 Can a parent who committed violence get custody or visitation?

 If the judge finds that domestic violence has occurred, the judge must take into consideration the acts of domestic violence, the safety of the child, and your safety when making a custody or visitation decision.1 However, there are also other factors that the judge will consider when deciding custody and visitation.
 Therefore, the fact that the other parent committed domestic violence does not necessarily mean that s/he will be denied custody or visitation unless the parent was convicted criminally of first degree forcible rape, second degree forcible rape, statutory rape of a child by an adult, or first-degree statutory rape against you, which resulted in the child being conceived.
-In this situation, the law specifically says that the offender/parent cannot claim the right to custody or visitation of the child.2
+In this situation, the law specifically says that the offender cannot claim the right to custody or visitation of the child.2

-Visitation by the parent who committed violence may be allowed, but only if the judge believes that proper measures can be taken to insure the safety of both you and your child.
+Visitation by a parent who committed violence may be allowed, but only if the judge believes that proper measures can be taken to ensure the safety of both you and your child.
 This may include an exchange in a protected setting or supervised visits.
 If the judge does not believe that you are in danger from the abuser, the judge may order unsupervised visitation without any measures to protect you or your child.
-Therefore, if you feel there is still a risk of violence or danger, you or your lawyer must convince the judge that you and your child need protection.3
+Therefore, if you feel there is still a risk of violence or danger, you or your lawyer must convince the judge that you and your child need protection.4

-1 NCGS § 50-13.2(a)
+1 N.C.
+Gen. Stat. § 50-13.2(a)

-2 NCGS § 50-13.1(a)
+2 N.C.
+Gen. Stat. § 50-13.1(a)

 Can I get an emergency order for temporary custody?